captn3m0/ideas/README.md

 ## Disable Local Fonts Extension

 A simple browser extension for web developers that disable local fonts from loading.
 Alternatively, it raises a grave warning if a web-font was bypassed for a local font.
+This is helpful if you are a developer:

+- And have some specific font installed locally (say Font Awesome)
+- And are developing a website that uses that font locally
+- And forget to include the Font in your stylesheet

+The page continues to function normally in your development setup, but breaks in production.

 Based upon this [chrome bug request](https://bugs.chromium.org/p/chromium/issues/detail?id=472136), which asks for this feature.